FlorinaBrahimi/Data-Science-Portfolio/README.md

 I continue to learn and grow as an intern, regularly updating this portfolio as I progress through my learning journey... 🙂🙂🙂
 """

-# Open a text file in write mode
-with open('portfolio.txt', 'w', encoding='utf-8') as f:
-    f.write(formatted_text)  # Write the formatted text to the file